 Filing the Claim

-If you’ve determined that your insurance indeed covers your windshield damage and that filing a claim is your best option, your next step is to contact your insurance company or agent to start the claims process.
-Depending on your insurance company, you might be able to start the claim online or with a mobile app as well.
+If you’ve determined that your policy indeed covers your damage and that filing a claim is your best option, your next step is to contact your insurance company or agent to start the claims process.
+Depending on your company, you might be able to start the claim online or with a mobile app as well.

 You will most likely need to take pictures of the damage and explain what happened.
 This gives your agent a better idea of what occurred so they can determine if it was a covered event.

 After reviewing your evidence, the company will determine whether you do have a valid claim and might suggest a repair shop.
 Keep in mind that, in most cases, you can choose to use a different repair shop if you prefer.
 This is usually mandated by law.
-Still, by using the place your insurance company recommends, you’ll probably receive a negotiated price on your services.
+Still, by using the place your insurers recommend, you’ll probably receive a negotiated price on your services.

-Windshield cracks can be distracting, which makes them quite dangerous.
-Small cracks will eventually become large ones if you ignore them.
+Damage can be distracting, which makes them quite dangerous.
+Small ones will eventually become large ones if you ignore them.
 It is important to have them repaired immediately.
 Check your coverage now so you’ll know what to expect if it ever happens to you.

 Find a Cheap Windshield Repair Plan Online Today

-You’ll never have to ask yourself, “does car insurance cover a cracked windshield?” again when you choose an affordable windshield protection plan from Freeway Insurance.
+You’ll never have to ask yourself, “does car insurance cover cracked windshields?” again when you choose an affordable windshield protection plan from Freeway.
 Our windshield protection plans cover minor windshield damage, including chips and cracks up to six inches long.
 Call us to purchase a plan now!